supabase/wrappers/docs/contributing.md

 ## Community Wrappers

-Unfortunately, we are not accepting community Wrappers until the interface is stabilized.
+Unfortunately, we cannot support community Wrappers inside the Supabase Dashboard until the Wrappers API is stabilized.
 You can [vote your favorite Wrapper](https://github.com/supabase/wrappers/discussions/136) if you'd like it to be added to Supabase in the future.

+If you have developed a Wrapper that you want inside the Supabase Dashboard, please contribute it as a PR in this repo.

+Once we release Wrappers 1.0, we will support community Wrappers within the Supabase Dashboard.